awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/SPECIFICATION.md

 ## Resources
-The required resources is an IAM role that is automatically created using an AWS CloudFormation template.
+The required resource is an IAM role that is automatically created using an AWS CloudFormation template.

 ## Scenario Program Flow
 The Amazon S3 Batch basic scenario executes the following steps:

 1. **Introduce Amazon S3 Batch**: The program provides a brief introduction to Amazon S3 Batch functionality.

-2. **Stand up the resources**: Uses Amazon CloudFormation to create the resources.
+2. **Create resources**: Uses Amazon CloudFormation to create the resources.

 3. **Create Batch Job**: The program creates an S3 Batch job.